Abitur: Equivalency

 The academic level of the Abitur is comparable to the International Baccalaureate, the GCE Advanced Level and the Advanced Placement tests.
 The study requirements for the International Baccalaureate differ little from the German exam requirements.
 It is the only school-leaving certificate in all states of Germany that allows the graduate (or Abiturient) to move directly to university.
 The other school leaving certificates, the Hauptschulabschluss and the Realschulabschluss, do not allow their holders to matriculate at a university.
 Those granted certificates of Hauptschulabschluss or Realschulabschluss can gain a specialized Fachhochschulreife or an Abitur if they graduate from a Berufsschule and then attend Berufsoberschule or graduate from a Fachoberschule.

 However, the Abitur is not the only path to university studies, as some universities set up their own entrance examinations.
 Students who successfully passed a "Begabtenprüfung" ("aptitude test") are also eligible.
 Students from other countries who hold a high school graduate certificate that is not counted as equivalent to the Abitur (such as the American high school diploma) and who do well enough on the ACT or SAT test, may also enter German universities.
-A person who does not hold the Abitur and did not take an aptitude test may still be admitted to university by completing at least the 10th grade and doing well on an IQ test (see: Hochbegabtenstudium).
+A person who does not hold the Abitur and did not take an aptitude test may still be admitted to university by completing at least the 10th year and doing well on an IQ test (see: Hochbegabtenstudium).